raohmaru/CFC/README.md

 ### Card Coding
 The game play is totally automated using [OCTGN Python API](https://github.com/octgn/OCTGN/wiki/OCTGN-Python-3.1.0.2-API-Reference), which means that players don't need to do any manual action to move the game forward.
 You can play CFC the same way you play Magic: The Gathering Arena or Hearthstone in your computer.

-The mechanics of each card (this is, the rules of the card that interact with the game) are coded in RuleScript.
+The mechanics of each card (this is, the rules of the card that interact with the game) are coded in the RuleScript language.
 [You can find the documentation here](./docs/RuleScript.md).

 ## Developing for OCTGN
 OCTGN Game Development wiki: https://github.com/octgn/OCTGN/wiki#create-games-on-octgn